samuel29102002/Abgabe_ML_Comic_Manga/README.md

 The dataset is divided into training, validation, and test sets, with images evenly distributed between Manga and classic comic categories.

+## Directories and Files

+- **data/**: Contains the dataset used for training, validation, and testing.
+  - **test/**: Directory containing the test dataset.
+  - **train/**: Directory containing the training dataset.
+  - **validation/**: Directory containing the validation dataset.

+- **doku/**: Documentation related to the project.
+  - **Report_ML.pdf**: PDF document detailing the Comic-Manga project.
+  - **ML.pptx**: PowerPoint presentation about the project.

+- **grafics/**: Directory containing graphical outputs from the project.
+  - **confusionmatrix.png**: Confusion matrix image generated from the model's performance.
+  - **data.png**: Image showing the dataset distribution.
+  - **gradcam1.png**: GradCAM visualization of the first sample.
+  - **gradcam2.png**: GradCAM visualization of the second sample.

+- **.gitattributes**: Git attributes file for managing text file attributes.

+- **best_model.pth**: Saved state of the best-performing model during training.

+- **checkpoint.pt**: Checkpoint file used to save intermediate training states of the model.

+- **main.ipynb**: Jupyter Notebook containing the main code for the project, including data preprocessing, model training, and evaluation.

+- **requirements.txt**: List of required Python packages and their versions needed to run the project.

 ## Installation

 To run this project, follow these steps: